sheenapatel262/capstone_website/index.md

 ---

-## Purpose
+## Introduction

-Provide a brief overview of our inspiration & overview of capstone project
+Provide a brief overview of our inspiration, purpose, & general project overview

   <details>
     <summary>Expand to see details</summary>

-      Your abstract content goes here.
+     &nbsp; - Insert abstract

   </details>